 The first time Baelon visited the Dragonpit, he hit Balerion on the snout, causing Ser Samgood of the Kingsguard to remark that he was either brave or mad.
 Ever since, Baelon was also known as Baelon the Brave.

 In 72 AC Baelon took part in a squires melee during a tourney held to celebrate Lord Darklyn's wedding, in which he was defeated by Aemon.
 Baelon won his spurs the following year, at the age of sixteen, taking part in a tourney at Old Oak, entering the lists as a mystery knight called the Silver Fool.
-Baelon unhorsed Lord Rowan, Ser Alyn Ashford, two knights from House Fossoway and Lord Oakheart's heir, Ser Denys, before falling to Ser Rickard Redwyne.
+Baelon unhorsed Lord Rowan, Ser Alyn Ashford, both Fossoway twins, and Lord Oakheart's heir, Ser Denys, before falling to Ser Rickard Redwyne.
 Ser Rickard helped him to his feet, unmasked him, and knighted him on the spot.
 Prince Baelon remained at Old Oak only for the feast.
 Afterwards, he returned to King's Landing, where he became a dragonrider by claiming the dragon Vhagar.

 That same year, at the request of his father, Baelon began training his younger brother Vaegon.
 They continued to train for a year, but Vaegon had no skill and no interest in his training.
 After Baelon made Vaegon fight against their sister Alyssa, resulting in Vaegon leaving the yard humiliated, their trainings were at an end.

 Baelon had always been close to his sister Alyssa, and married her in 75 AC.
 The sounds that came from their bedchamber during the bedding were a great amusement to the wedding guests.
 Their first child, a son who they named Viserys in honor of their father's brother, was born in 77 AC.
 Their second son, Daemon, was born in 81 AC.